 Here’s an example of how Powell’s Books leverages customer testimonials for their Instagram posts.

 Niche marketing is different from regular eCommerce marketing.
-Niche marketing requires more granular targeting, which means creating more personalized content, more accurately-targeted ads, amidst others.
+Niche marketing requires more granular targeting, which means creating more personalized marketing content, more accurately-targeted ads, amidst others.

 Niche marketing is not everyone’s cup of tea but can be nailed if you know the right techniques.
 This post details some of the best e-commerce niche marketing strategies that are easy to use and are known to work.
 Use these to take your brand to the next level in 2020.